ronik999/restaurant_scraping_from_google_search/README.md

         pip install -r requirement.txt

 2. Download and install python (version 3.7.1) and also download and install the latest version of chrome browser.
-3. Download chrome driver and update the path of chrome driver on scrape.py and input the path where chromedriver is installed.
+3. Download [chrome driver]:http://chromedriver.chromium.org/downloads and update the path of chrome driver on scrape.py and input the path where chromedriver is installed.

         browser = webdriver.Chrome(executable_path='chromedriverpath',options=option)
-4. Run __init__.py in terminal:
+4. Open package and run __init__.py in terminal:

         python __init__.py
 5. Check initially by turning off the headless chrome.